CoeWorl/comp-345-project-02-Airport-Scheduler/README.md

 UML Diagrams: https://drive.google.com/file/d/1DoBqD91MTrRsI3OCdAkZSRn2o-bjFKn9/view?usp=sharing

-Sprint Goal: Create a recommendation system that works with the frontend to allow passengers to add shops/restaurants to their schedule in the time before the flight.
+Sprint Goal: Create a recommendation system that works with the frontend to allow passengers to add activities to their schedule in the time before the flight.